 3. Urgent Care for Children

 Urgent Care for Children is now able to perform curbside COVID-19 testing for patients ages 0 to 21 in any of their five locations throughout Alabama.
-These tests will then be sent to a third-party lab, and results will typically be available within 24 hours.
+These tests will then be sent to a third-party lab, and parents can expect to receive a call with their child’s results, regardless if the test is negative or positive.

 “The latest medical evidence shows that children are less symptomatic with COVID-19 than adults.
 Children can become infected and pass the virus to adults, particularly the elderly population, in whom the symptoms are much more severe”Dr. Allury Arora, Chief Medical Officer, Urgent Care For Children